missionpinball/mpf-docs/displays/widgets/layers.rst

 slide on the default display.

-If you want to target a specific slide, you can add a ``slide:`` setting to your widget player with the nane of the slide.
+If you want to target a specific slide, you can add a ``slide:`` setting to your widget player with the name of the slide.

 In both cases, the widget player will add the widget to a slide.